sourceduty/Sourceduty_Notepad/README.md

 #
 ### Protected Property

 The statement "This software is free and open-source; anyone can redistribute it and/or modify it" was erroneously included in earlier versions of this program.
-We want to clarify that this software is governed by a specific license that outlines the terms of use, redistribution, and modification.
-We encourage users to review the current license agreement to ensure compliance and to understand the rights and limitations associated with using this software.
-If you have any questions regarding the licensing terms, please refer to the official documentation or contact us directly for further clarification.
+Alex wants to clarify that this software is governed by a specific license that outlines the terms of use, redistribution, and modification.
+Alex encourages users to review the current license agreement to ensure compliance and to understand the rights and limitations associated with using this software.
+If you have any questions regarding the licensing terms, please refer to the official documentation or contact Sourceduty directly for further clarification.

 #